FAQ (Frequently Asked Questions) sheet for the Noteworthy Composer (NWC) users.

 Alternatively, Select "Access NoteWorthySoftware.com" from the Help menu of NoteWorthy Composer.

 The NWC users community are a friendly bunch.
 Noteworthy Software have provided several support "nodes" and forums for discussion/help.
 It is best to "help yourself" by using the online help provided with the software.
-If you can't find something by using the contents, and are using Win 95/98/NT/XP/7, try the Find page of the Search facility to find the phrase you are after.
+If you can't find something by using the contents (F1), and are using Win 95/98/NT/XP/7/8/10, try the Search facility and then click the Search tab to find the phrase you are after.

 Other good places to get your frequently asked questions answered are

 There are several friendly places to ask questions and discuss Noteworthy topics.
-If you have a technical question, try and help yourself using the online help, user tips, newsgroup and forum.
-If you ask a question on one the venues below, just ask in one place, to save folks duplicating answers.
-The forum and newsgroup are often frequented by Noteworthy Software staff.
+If you have a technical question, try and help yourself using the online help, user tips and the forum.
+The forum is often frequented by Noteworthy Software staff but there are also may very able users who also may be able to answer your question..
 Before asking publicly, avail yourself of the above resources and the common questions answered below, in section 3.

 The online forum is a web-based message board.